 All messages created, sent or retrieved on the school’s network are the property of the school.
 The school reserves the right to access and monitor all messages and files on the computer system, as necessary and appropriate.
 Communications including text and images may be required to be disclosed to law enforcement and other third parties without the consent of the sender.

+Information on supervision arrangements for students engaging in digital learning activities is available in our Yard Duty and Supervision Policy.

 Social media use

 Our school follows the Department’s policy on Social Media Use to Support Learning to ensure social media is used safely and appropriately in student learning and to ensure appropriate parent notification occurs or, where required, consent is sought.
 Where the student activity is visible to the public, it requires consent.

-If your school uses particular social media platforms for student learning on a permanent or regular basis, you can insert parent notification information here and ensure they have the option to ‘opt-out’ if they have concerns about student participation.
-See the Social Media Use to Support Learning policy resources for a consent form template.

-Example text for regular use of social media:

-Our school has established an Art Gallery Blog using [platform name] for students to showcase their artwork, where parents and peers can provide appropriate feedback and comments on the work undertaken in or relating to our art classes.
-Parents are welcome to contact [INSERT CONTACT NAME] if they have any questions or concerns about students participating in this forum]

 In accordance with the Department’s policy on social media, staff will not ‘friend’ or ‘follow’ a student on a personal social media account, or accept a ‘friend’ request from a student using a personal social media account unless it is objectively appropriate, for example where the student is also a family member of the staff.

 If a staff member of our school becomes aware that a student at the school is ‘following’ them on a personal social media account, Department policy requires the staff member to ask the student to ‘unfollow’ them, and to notify the school and/or parent or carer if the student does not do so.

 Student behavioural expectations

-[This section should reference your Student Wellbeing and Engagement and Bullying Prevention policies, to reinforce how you propose to respond to inappropriate use of digital technologies, including cyberbullying.
-The text below is included as a sample only and should be adapted to reference your school’s particular documents and policies].

-When using digital technologies, students are expected to behave in a way that is consistent with Example School’s Statement of Values, Student Wellbeing and Engagement policy, and Bullying Prevention policy.
+When using digital technologies, students are expected to behave in a way that is consistent with Coimadai Primary School’s Statement of Values, Student Wellbeing and Engagement policy, and Bullying Prevention policy.

-When a student acts in breach of the behaviour standards of our school community (including cyberbullying, using digital technologies to harass, threaten or intimidate, or viewing/posting/sharing of inappropriate or unlawful content), Example School will institute a staged response, consistent with our student engagement and behaviour policies.
+When a student acts in breach of the behaviour standards of our school community (including cyberbullying, using digital technologies to harass, threaten or intimidate, or viewing/posting/sharing of inappropriate or unlawful content), Coimadai Primary School will institute a staged response, consistent with our student engagement and behaviour policies.

 Breaches of this policy by students can result in a number of consequences which will depend on the severity of the breach and the context of the situation.
 This includes: